karolinajocelyn/os242/index.md

 # OS242

 Hi!
 Welcome to my GitHub page for Operating Systems 2024 where I post my links and logs for this class.
+The “Links” page is filled with informative links about the specified week’s materials that I watched.
+Some of them boosted my quiz scores!
+The “LOG” page specifies the time I allocated for studying operating systems, attending classes, doing quizzes and assignments, and much more.
+Enjoy my page! :D

 **[LINKS](links.md)** | **[LOG](TXT/mylog.txt)** | **[GitHub](https://github.com/karolinajocelyn/os242/)**

 <br>

 ---
-###### LastRev: Sunday, 8 September 2024 09:11
+###### LastRev: Sunday, 15 September 2024 06:02